taolson/Admiran/doc/Language.md

     fstInt []      = Nothing
     fstInt (x : _) = Just x

-would restrict the use of fstInt to only operate on lists of ints, even though without the explicit type specification, type inferrence would infer the most general type as
+would restrict the use of `fstInt` to only operate on lists of ints, while without the explicit type specification, type inference would infer the most general type as

     fstInt :: [*] -> maybe *